Suraj2767/AI-Enabled-Portable-ECG/README.md

 The primary objective is to develop an affordable portable system that can monitor ECG signals, extract useful features, classify the detected heartbeat pattern, and provide an understandable status to the user.

-> **Note:** This project is an educational/research prototype and is not intended to replace professional medical diagnosis or clinical ECG equipment.

----

 ## 🎯 Objectives